Motorway (brand): Platform

 Motorway's website is a two-sided marketplace platform for private car-selling customers and verified dealers who buy cars from them.

 The customer portal allows users to receive a vehicle valuation by sharing their car registration and mileage.
 Motorway provides this figure based on the data from its own marketplace and current market trends.
 When the car is listed on Motorway's sales platform, verified dealers can place their bids.
 The car is then collected for delivery to the dealership which makes the highest bid.

 The dealer portal is restricted to professional car dealers.
 Dealers become notified of cars that suit their requirements once they become available, and place offers in a daily online sale.
 When dealers purchase vehicles, they can arrange collection with the company's end-to-end transportation service, Motorway Move, and purchase with Motorway Pay, the company's real time point-of-purchase payment platform.

+Additional services

+In 2023, the automative service provider launched Motorway Pay, its first secure online wallet.
+It allows dealers to pre-load money into the wallet and then release the money instantly to complete transactions.
+Around the same period of time it launched Motorway Move, a transport option for dealers who needed cars to be collected and delivered to them.

+Technology & AI

+Motorway began to invest heavily in technology, which includes automated checks and technology that would streamline the process of buying or selling a car on its platform.
+In 2021, it launched its RPM vehicle-pricing tool which has been used by over 8 million customers in the UK.
+Most recently, this included the launch of its seller verification tool, which would ensure that the sellers have the right to sell the vehicle in question.